CertiQ: A Mostly-automated Verification of a Realistic Quantum Compiler: Related work

 \section{Related work}

-\paragraph{Quantum programming environments with a verifier.} Several quantum programming environments support the verification of quantum programs running on it.
-For example, in the QWire quantum language \cite{Rand2018, Rand}, programmers can use the embedded verifier based on the Coq proof assistant \cite{Coq12} to perform mechanized proof for their programs.
+\paragraph{Quantum programming environments with a verifier.} Several quantum programming environments support the verification of quantum programs running on them.
+For example, in the QWire quantum language \cite{Rand2018, Rand}, programmers can use the embedded verifier based on the Coq proof assistant \cite{Coq12} to create mechanized proofs for their programs.
 The $Q\ket{SI}$ programming environment \cite{Liu2018} allows users to reason about their programs written in the quantum {\bf while}-language with quantum Floyd-Hoare logic \cite{Ying2011}.
-In contrast to CertiQ, these environments require expertise both in quantum computing and formal verification to construct proofs and these proofs verify at the program level, not the compilation level.
+In contrast to CertiQ, these environments require expertise both in quantum computing and mechanized verification to manually write proofs in proof assistants.
+Besides, these verifiers are built for verifying quantum programs rather than compiler passes to transform quantum programs.

-\paragraph{Verified quantum-related compilers.} Previous studies on compiler verification for reversible circuits \cite{Amy2017}, ancillae uncomputation \cite{Rand, Rand2019} and compiler optimizations \cite{Hietala2019} utilize interactive theorem provers such as F* \cite{fstar} and Coq \cite{Coq12} to conduct manual proofs, which do not provide an extensible interface for developers to verify future extensions with low proof burden.
-In contrast, CertiQ verification framework allows developers to plugin their implementations that can be verified in a mostly-automated manner.
+\paragraph{Verified quantum-related compilers.} Previous studies on compiler verification for reversible circuits \cite{Amy2017}, ancillae uncomputation \cite{Rand} and compiler optimizations \cite{Hietala2019} utilize interactive theorem provers such as F* \cite{fstar} and Coq \cite{Coq12} to conduct manual proofs, which do not provide an extensible interface for developers to verify future extensions with a low proof burden.
+In contrast, the CertiQ verification framework allows developers to write new compiler passes and automate their verification.

-Algorithms to perform efficient quantum circuits equivalence checking have been discussed from the view of quantum algorithms \cite{Viamontes2007}, quantum communication protocols \cite{CarlosGarcia2011}, and verification of compilation \cite{Amy2019}.
-However, while powerful, these checking algorithms are too complicated to automated verification like we use with CeritQ.
+Algorithms to perform efficient quantum circuit equivalence checking have been discussed from the view of quantum algorithms \cite{Viamontes2007}, quantum communication protocols \cite{CarlosGarcia2011}, and verification of compilation \cite{Amy2019}.
+However, while powerful, these checking algorithms are too complicated for use in automated manner like what is possible with CertiQ verification.